Mankato recovery facility honors International Overdose Awareness Day

 But WEcovery won’t stop at just one vigil.

-On September 3, the organization will host a day of activities through the Walk for Recovery event- teaching others that through community, recovery *is tangible.
+On Saturday, Sept.
+3, the organization will host a day of activities through the Walk for Recovery event, teaching others that through community, recovery is tangible.

 “It is possible.
 When people fall down, they get back up.
 The most important thing is that we’re here for each other,” Gosha said.